MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD15_DEMO.md

         <script src="build/app.bundle.js"></script>
    ```
 3. Run the application.
-4. Open Microsoft Internet Explorer 10 and go to **http://localhost:51341/index.html**.
+4. Open Microsoft Internet Explorer 11 and go to **http://localhost:51341/index.html**.
-5. Check whether the website runs in Internet Explorer 10 as it does in Microsoft Edge.
+5. Check whether the website runs in Internet Explorer 11 as it does in Microsoft Edge.
+6. On the Debug menu click **Stop Debugging**.

 ©2018 Microsoft Corporation.
 All rights reserved.